mPulseMedia/streamEditor/doc/v1/autodesk.md

 <a name="how_it_works"></a>
 ## How It Works

-Once the page and the library are loaded, theMoment locates the following video player object:
+Once the page and the library are loaded, theMoment locates the following player object:
 > window[‘e7917642de4a4f1eae0a331375e03784’]

-TheMoment adds the new element '**ovrGen_layer**' as a child of the '**oo-player-container**' element.
+TheMoment adds the new element <div class='ovrgen_layer">..</div> as a sibling of the <div class='oo-player-container'>..</div>.
 All other elements within theMoment overlay appear as a child of this element.
-(On AU's currently live site, the video player object is window["video-ooyala-player"] and ovrGen_layer is added as a child of 'rau-player.')
+(On AU's currently live site, the  player object is window["video-ooyala-player"] and ovrGen_layer is added as a child of <div class='rau-player'>..</div>)

 TheMoment extracts the unique identifier of the currently loaded video from '**data-embed-code**' — for example: